The most frequent question that haunts even the savviest executive must be What do my customers want?

 Why Customer Experience is Important?

-Most of the businesses toss away what happens to a person once they become a customer.
+Most of businesses toss away what happens to a person once they become a customer.
 This is because business feels that now they are “done” with that person.
 The fact is that a current customer can be your most valuable asset if you know how to treat them right.

 Data indicates that 73% of companies with above-average customer experience perform better financially as compared to their competitors.